-Implement an O & M program as described under 454 CMR 28.12 (7) and
+Implement an O & M program as described under 454 CMR 28.13(7);

-Immediately isolate the area and restrict access if necessary to avoid an imminent and substantial endangerment to human health or the environment, and
+Immediately isolate the area and restrict access, if necessary, to avoid an imminent and substantial endangerment to human health or the environment;

-Institute preventive measures appropriate to eliminate the reasonable likelihood that the ACM or its covering will become significantly damaged, deteriorated, or delaminated, and
+Institute preventive measures appropriate to eliminate the reasonable likelihood that the ACM or its covering will become significantly damaged, deteriorated, or delaminated;

 Remove the material as soon as possible if appropriate preventive measures cannot be effectively implemented.
-Or, unless other response actions are determined to protect human health and the environment, immediately isolate the area and restrict access if necessary to avoid an imminent and substantial endangerment to human health or the environment.
+Or, unless other response actions are determined to protect human health and the environment, immediately isolate the area and restrict access, if necessary, to avoid an imminent and substantial endangerment to human health or the environment.

 Response actions including removal, encapsulation, enclosure, or repair, other than small-scale, short-duration repairs, must be designed and conducted by persons licensed to design and conduct response actions.